Three semi trucks lined up, one is yellow, one is green and one is red

 When the auditors have completed their work, they will provide the fleet with a compliance review report that addresses any areas of concern they discovered and offer recommendations for improving performance and DOT compliance.
 Remember the purpose of FMCSA is to ensure trucks are operated in a safe manner, so auditors will be looking for ongoing issues that impact safety on the road.

 1. Keep workspaces clean: This includes both the inside of the cab and the exterior of the semi.
-Not only does keeping the cab and the exterior of your vehicle clean help you look more professional during an inspection, it also helps preserve your equipment in the long run.
+Not only does keeping the cab and the exterior of your vehicle clean help you look more professional during an audit, it also helps preserve your equipment in the long run.

 3. Emphasize the importance of driver vehicle inspection reports (DVIR): Ensuring that your drivers are doing proper assessments of their vehicles before and after trips will help the whole team remain vigilant to anything that needs attention.
-Addressing maintenance issues as they arise and being proactive about fixing problem areas means a smoother and more efficient inspection process.
+Addressing maintenance issues as they arise and being proactive about fixing problem areas means a smoother and more efficient audit process.

 4. Digitize as much as possible: The less paperwork the better.
 Having all of your drivers’ reports, like HOS reports and DVIRs, available at the click of a button can make for a smooth DOT audit for everyone involved.

-5. Use a fleet management system: Using a fleet management system is a proactive way to optimize and streamline the DOT inspection process.
+5. Use a fleet management system: Using a fleet management system is a proactive way to optimize and streamline the DOT audit process.
 It can flag maintenance issues, monitor driver safety and identify missing reports all from one dashboard to help fleet managers stay organized.

 How to pass your DOT inspection